 Only a parent/guardian having legal custody of a student or an adult student may challenge the content of a record or offer a written response to a record.

-No additions or changes shall be made to a student's record after high school graduation or permanent departure, other than routine updating, unless required by law or with prior consent of the parent/guardian or adult student.
+No additions except routine updating shall be made to a student's record after high school graduation or permanent departure without prior consent of the parent/guardian or adult student.